videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/control-remote-participant/remove-participant.md

 ### Events associated with remove

-Following callbacks are receieved when a participant is removed from the meeting.
+Following callbacks are received when a participant is removed from the meeting.

 - Participant who was removed from the meeting will receive a callback on[`onMeetingLeft`](/react/api/sdk-reference/use-meeting/events#onmeetingleft) of `useMeeting()` hook.
 - All other [remote participants](../concept-and-architecture#2-participant) will receive a callback [`onParticipantLeft`](/react/api/sdk-reference/use-meeting/events#onparticipantleft) with Participant object.